istio-ecosystem/sail-operator/docs/README.md

 ## Gateways

-The Sail-operator does not manage Gateways.
+The Sail Operator does not manage Gateways.
 You can deploy a gateway manually either through [gateway-api](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api/) or through [gateway injection](https://istio.io/latest/docs/setup/additional-setup/gateway/#deploying-a-gateway).
-As you are following the gateway installation instructions, skip the step to install Istio since this is handled by the Sail-operator.
+As you are following the gateway installation instructions, skip the step to install Istio since this is handled by the Sail Operator.

-**Note:** The `IstioOperator` / `istioctl` example is separate from the Sail-operator.
-Setting `spec.components` or `spec.values.gateways` on your Sail-operator `Istio` resource **will not work**.
+**Note:** The `IstioOperator` / `istioctl` example is separate from the Sail Operator.
+Setting `spec.components` or `spec.values.gateways` on your Sail Operator `Istio` resource **will not work**.

-## Multicluster
+## Multi-cluster
 tbd

 ## Addons

-Addons are managed separately from the Sail-operator.
+Addons are managed separately from the Sail Operator.
 You can follow the [istio documentation](https://istio.io/latest/docs/ops/integrations/) for how to install addons.
 Below is an example of how to install some addons for Istio.

 The sample will deploy: